shuheilocale/ofPM/README.md

 # ofPM
-These are the source for the openFrameworks.
+These are the source for OpenFrameworks.
 ## Usage
 1. "src" folder placed on OF_ROOT/apps/someApp/someSketch/
 2. Coding as you like.